Not much was clear by the time the six-hour Santa Barbara City Council meeting on the future of State Street ended Tuesday night.

 “We’re losing the tradition, we’re losing the culture here with this whole new Santa Barbara,” Mata said.

-The public will have the opportunity to make written comments and speak at advisory board meetings through June.
 The issue of cars is not settled.
+And the public will have the opportunity to make written comments and speak at advisory board meetings through June.

 “I am not ready today to say you cannot put vehicles on State Street,” Jordan said.